joshbegley/nyt-latest/README.md

 `A new analysis found that algorithms and some features of social media sites help false posts go viral.`\
 https://nytimes.com/2022/10/13/technology/misinformation-integrity-institute-report.html?searchResultPosition=3

-**At Least 4 Shot in Raleigh as Police Respond to Active Shooter**\
+**At Least 5 Killed in Raleigh as Police Respond to Active Shooter**\
-`Officers from multiple law enforcement agencies rushed to a residential neighborhood on the city’s east side, as the authorities cautioned people to remain in their homes.`\
+`The dead included an off-duty police officer.
+The authorities cautioned people in a residential neighborhood on the city’s east side to remain in their homes.`\
 https://nytimes.com/2022/10/13/us/raleigh-shooting.html?searchResultPosition=4

 **Expert Tips for Curbing Bad Breath**\